 I walked my little dog in the lighthouse’s ghost shadow, in the shadow of all those beautiful summers with my family, trying to work up the nerve to take the pregnancy test I’d just bought.
 I wanted a baby.
 My doctor had recently assured me that, at my age, it would likely take a minimum of six months to get pregnant, probably longer, so we’d stopped being careful.
 I imagined a year of trying, of settling into life on Hatteras; I imagined fertility tests and needles, bruises and yearning.
 Instead, my period a week late.
 Instead, a strange wave of nausea as I ate breakfast while working at the desk of the inn.
 Instead, walking the ghost lighthouse parking lot before taking a test I knew would be positive.

-Like the death of my father, Jonah’s birth unmoored me.
+Like the death of my father, Noah’s birth unmoored me.
 The shock of him, this human who had never before existed in the whole of the universe, suddenly and traumatically (his birth a cascade of things gone wrong), here, alive in the Outer Banks Hospital, a thrust of new existence as shocking as the cavernous absence that happened when my father died.
-Jonah’s tiny chin was shaped exactly like my dad’s.
+Noah’s tiny chin was shaped exactly like my dad’s.
 I don’t even know how long I’d been awake when he was born.
 Thirty-six hours?
 I do know that that’s when my perception of the world began to warp, as though I was looking through a thick pane of twisted glass.

 Pacing the floors of our apartment, weeks later, my abdomen still a sear of pain, the thoughts swam past me, undulating as if underwater.